NixOS/nix.dev/source/tutorials/nix-language.md

 The resulting value is printed as output.

 `--eval` is required to evaluate the file and do nothing else.
-If `--eval` is omitted, `nix-instantiate` expects the expression in the given file to evaluate to a special value called a *Derivation*, which we will come back to at the end of this guide in [](derivations).
+If `--eval` is omitted, `nix-instantiate` expects the expression in the given file to evaluate to a special value called a *Derivation*, which we will come back to at the end of this tutorial in [](derivations).

 </details>